May 16 - 18, 2016

 Leisa Thompson is an education researcher who serves as the Director of Research and Consulting for NCWIT Extension Servises (ES).
 In her role, Leisa conducts research and analysis on enrollment trends and various other departmental data provided by the 36 ES computing clients.
 In addition, she works directly with the Extension Services Consultants (ESCs) and helps advise and coordinate their work and data collection efforts with ES client departments.

 Stephanie Weber is a long time public education teacher in the state of Colorado.
 For the last eight years, she has concentrated on online science education and blended learning.
 With bachelor's and master’s degrees in biology, Stephanie has combined her love of science and technology in the classroom as well as in the online environment.
 In addition to teaching, Stephanie has worked with many local and national curriculum vendors to supply STEM related content to thousands of students across the country.
-She participates in both the EngageCSEdu and EngageIT projects at NCWIT.

 Melissa Harris-Perry is the Maya Angelou Presidential Chair at Wake Forest University.